ResursBank/woocommerce-gateway/readme.txt

 == Description ==

 = About =

-This is a payment gateway for Resurs Bank, that supports three Resurs Bank shopflows.
-Depending on which flow that's being selected, there are also requirements on different communication drivers, but in short - to get full control over this plugin - it is good to have them all available.
+Official payment gateway for Resurs Bank, with full support for all non-deprecated shop flows.
+SoapClient is required as many of the administrative actions are using SOAP.

 = Compatibility =

 The plugin was once written for WooCommerce v2.6 and up but as of today, we've started to change the requirements.
 It is no longer guaranteed that this plugin is compatible with such old versions.
 Ever since WooCommerce [discoverd a file deletion vulnerable (click here)](https://blog.ripstech.com/2018/wordpress-design-flaw-leads-to-woocommerce-rce/) our goal is to patch away deprecated functions.

- * Compatibility: WooCommerce - at least 3.x and up to 3.9.X
+ * Compatibility: WooCommerce - at least 3.x and up to 4.2.x
- * Plugin verified with PHP version 5.6 - 7.3
+ * Plugin verified with PHP version 5.6 - 7.4 - avoid running on older PHP releases!

 = Upgrade notice =